grouperenault/fmutool/doc/checker.md

 ### Run `fmutool` with your checker

-In order to let `fmutool` know where the file implementing your checker are, you can use `FMUTOOL_CHECKER_DIR` environment variable before invoking `fmutool`.
-The pointed directory may contain multiple python files and so multiple checkers.
+In order to let `fmutool` know where the file implementing your checker are, you can use `fmutool.checker.add_from_file` function before invoking `fmutool`.
+The pointed file may contain multiple classes derivative from `OperationAbstract`.
 All of them will be run during the checks runtime.